Instagram is testing a standalone app for direct messaging

 This begs the question: Why build a separate app for stuff that’s already available and functional within Instagram?
 The most obvious answer is that this is yet another barrage in the Instagram’s assault on Snapchat.

 And it’s been working.
 In January, TechCrunch reported that the launch of Instagram Stories had resulted in lower usage of Snapchat Stories.
-The launch of Instagram Direct, with its perception of more private and intimate one-to-one conversations, could feasibly have the same effect on Snapchat’s direct messaging.
+The launch of Instagram Direct, with its perception of more private and intimate one-to-one conversations, could feasibly have the same affect on Snapchat’s direct messaging.